merbla/KinectUs/README.md

-KinectUs - A messaging api spreading the of the Kinect via ZeroMQ
+KinectUs - spreading the #awesome of the Kinect via ZeroMQ
 =================================================================

 Authors